 Article by Janice Tucker

 Thank you, Mr. Roy Shepherd for hybridizing the Rosa ‘Souer Thérèse’, Rosa ‘Ormiston Roy’ and Rosa pimpinelifolia that produced the Golden Wings rose cultivar (Rosa ‘Golden Wings’).
 Introduced to the United States in 1956, the Rosa ‘Golden Wings’ received the American Rose Society Gold Medal in 1958 and went on to win the Royal Horticultural Society Award of Garden Merit in 1993.
 Its pale yellow petals and dramatic stamens add beauty and grace to any garden.
-It is no wonder that the Golden Wings has been chosen as one of the rose selections for the Santa Fe Botanical Garden at Museum Hill.

 The Golden Wings rose was hybridized in the United States, but one of its parent plants, Rosa pimpinelifolia, is a species rose native to western, central and south Europe and northwest Africa.
 The Golden Wings is a shrub rose that can reach a height of 6 feet or more if not pruned back.
 Four to five slender buds surrounded by dark green, serrated leaves appear at the terminus of thorny stems.
 This is a single or “almost single” rose with striking, golden yellow stamens radiating from the center of large, pale petals, tinted with a whisper of yellow.
 Its lightly fragrant flowers are very similar to the lovely, hardy species roses but unlike most of the vintage roses, its blooming period will continue from mid-spring until late summer.
 It produces large, showy, orange hips that will provide winter color and plenty of vitamin C-laden food for birds.